Table of Contents

 |Normal||Prolonged, heavy exercise|

 Water is added to the body in a variety of ways.
-Under normal conditions, water is consumed as a free liquid or bound in solid food.
+Under normal conditions, water is consumed as a free liquid or bound within solid food.
 About 22 % of consumed water comes from food consumption in a typical western diet.

-Regulation of water and Na+ Balance
+Regulation of Water and Na+ Balance

 - Changes in Na+ balance → changes in volume status